Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 ---
-title: Getting Started with ServiceMatrix V2.0 - send and receive
+title: Send and Receive with ServiceMatrix V2.0 -
 summary: 'Getting Started with the ServiceMatrix V2.0 for Visual Studio 2012 using a send and receive example.'
 tags:
 - ServiceMatrix